Making pottery without a wheel: slab building

 Forever learning.

-Because this technique uses square slabs, it’s very suitable for making cubes and other shapes that have sharp angles.
-Although you can also use the technique to create a cylinder.
-But let’s start at the beginning: how do you make a simple square pot?
+This technique uses square slabs, making it ideal for creating cubes and other shapes with sharp angles.
+However, you can also use it to create a cylinder.
+But let’s start at the beginning.
+How do you make a simple square pot?

 Step 1: Decide on the measurements

-When measuring, don’t forget to take into account the thickness of the slabs.
-Say you’re making a square pot with a bottom sized 20 cm by 20 cm, and you’re using clay slabs that are 1 cm thick.
-You’ll need two walls that are 20 cm tall, and two walls that are 18 cm tall.
-That way the smaller ones can fit nicely between the ends of the taller walls.
+When measuring, don’t forget to take the slab thickness into account.
+For example, if you are making a square pot with a base measuring 20 cm by 20 cm and using 1 cm thick clay slabs.
+You will need two walls that are 20 cm tall and two that are 18 cm tall.
+This will ensure that the smaller walls fit neatly between the taller ones.

 Step 2: Make your clay slabs

 Roll out your clay into a flat slab.
-To make sure the slab has an even thickness, you can use rolling guides or roll out your clay between two wooden slats of the same size.
-Use your template to cut out the bottom, the walls and optionally a lid.
+To ensure an even thickness, use rolling guides or roll the clay out between two wooden slats of the same size.
+Use your template to cut out the bottom, the walls, and an optional lid.

 Step 3: Join the first two slabs together

 Take one of the walls and decide where you want to join it with the bottom.
-Make scratches on both plates, where they will be joined, and add some clay slib to promote adhesion.
-Then place the wall in the right spot and push firmly to secure the clay.
-Make sure you don’t press so hard that the slabs end up changing shape.
+Make scratches on both slabs, where they will be joined, and add some clay slip to promote adhesion.
+Then place the wall in the correct position and press down firmly to secure the clay.
+Make sure you don’t press so hard that the slabs change shape.

-Now make a thin coil of clay and stick it to the inside of your pot, where the wall and the bottom meet.
-Spread the clay upward and downward to strengthen the joint between the two slabs.
-You can use a wooden tool for this, or just your fingers.
+Next, make a thin coil of clay and attach it to the inside of your pot where the wall and bottom meet.
+Spread the clay upwards and downwards to strengthen the joint between the two slabs.
+You can use a wooden tool or your fingers for this.

 Step 4: Build the rest of the pot

 Repeat the previous step for all of the walls.
 Don’t forget to strengthen each joint with a coil of clay.
-Then remove all excess clay around the joints and make the walls as smooth as you can get them.
+Then, remove all excess clay around the joints and make the walls as smooth as possible.

 iemand schraapt met een houten instrument de wanden effen van een pot opgebouwd uit klei platen